MercenariesEngineering/coalition/README.rst

 The current stable version are 3.8 and 3.10.

-The development version is
+The development version is |current-version|.

-.. include:: version
+.. |current-version| include:: version